eurodatacube/public-collections/CONTRIBUTING.md

 **The goal of this registry is to expand access to useful data collections available on Euro Data Cube.** With that in mind, we prefer to list collections that are clearly documented, are actively supported, can be used for research or educational purposes.
 Collections are included at the discretion of the Euro Data Cube team, which may remove collections from the registry at any time.
 Data providers are responsible for maintaining and supporting the data that they share.

 ## How are collections added to the registry?

 Each collection in this repository is described in a dedicated YAML file in [/collections](https://github.com/eurodatacube/public-collections/tree/main/collections) directory, e.g. /collections/global-land-cover.yaml
 Data providers can create a new YAML file copying the structure of the most similar existing one.
 After committing it to the GitHub, create a pull request and Euro Data Cube team will review it and publish it in the Registry.
 Note that all external additional files should be stored in a directory with exact same name as the associated YAML file.
 Note also that thumbnail image should have same name as the associated YAML file.
 Lowercase is recommended for all files names and paths.
 Users are also welcome to revise existing collections, e.g. adding new usage examples , tools, etc.

 ### YAML file structure
 ```
 Name:
+OpenEOPID:
 Description:
 Documentation:
 AdditionalInfoExternal:
     Title:
     Path:
 Image:
+EDCBrowser:
 EOBrowser:
 Flickr:
 Explore:
 Resolution:
 GeographicalCoverage:
 TemporalAvailability:
 TemporalResolution:
 UpdateFrequency:
 BandInformation:
      or
 BandInformation: